Optimizing Our Animal's Immune Response

 Dr. Will Falconer D.V.M: "The answer is YES.
 Probably both.
 Vaccination

 So, it could go either way, or alternate over time between the two.
-Transfer factors are natural nutritional supplements
+Immune Modulator supplements are natural nutritionals

 that help support the animal's immune system.
 A healthy immune system is

 capable of helping the body heal itself.
-Transfer factors should be given
+These unique immune molecules should be given

 before and immediately after vaccination for at least a few weeks to help